JoranEngelund/firstRepo/README.md

 ![community_science_museum](https://user-images.githubusercontent.com/56642663/195356415-de456eb6-8e4c-4abd-94be-cc3e86456bc8.jpg)

-A newly opened Community Science Museum website for the younger generation, to further enhance the curious mind of what the world and the universe had and has to offer.
+A newly opened Community Science Museum in your hometown has asked for a website for the younger generation, to further enhance the curious mind of what the world and the universe had and has to offer.
+Also to encourage visits by the younger minds, families, field-trips and encourage involvements on the museum.
 This project is developed during the 1st year in Front-End Development studies at Noroff Vocational School of Media and Technology

 ## Description